Busy professionals look around.

-If you don’t want to do something say NO. Take on commitments that play to your strengths and values.
-If someone asks you to help out with a garden and you have no clue what you are doing.
-Pass on that commitment.
+If you don’t want to do something say no. Take on commitments that play to your strengths and values.
+If someone asks you to help out with a garden and you have no clue what you’re doing, pass on that commitment.

-All those small little tasks that we make important, batch.
+Batch all those small little tasks that we make important.
 I like to dedicate a couple of hours one day a week to taking care of those little tasks like household chores and errands.

 Take time at the end of your day to review what you completed.
 Was your most important task completed?
 If not, where did things go wrong and what can you do to fix it tomorrow?

 For 1 to 2 days anytime someone asks you to do something, just say no. No explanations, just say no. You can add “I have an appointment with myself” if you’d like.
 It’s not being rude, it’s just showing yourself that it’s OK to say no sometimes.